Medicare Advantage Plans

 Why Understanding Your Vision Benefits Matters

-Understanding your vision benefits ensures that you can:
+Understanding your vision benefits helps you:

 • Use your benefits effectively